Not every white paper that’s started ever gets finished.

 And boy, do I have some crazy stories to tell.

 Mid-life crisis = No executive sponsor

-This project started out normally enough: discussions held, deal made, first invoice delivered and paid.
+This project started out normally enough: discussions were held, a deal was made, first invoice was delivered and paid.

 I felt like I could never quite nail what the client wanted.

 By the time I got to a third draft, his communications were getting sporadic.
 He would e-mail one day, then go silent for a few weeks.

 Finally he just dropped off the map.
 After that, I never got any answers to my e-mails or phone messages.

 I blamed myself for not delivering something the client could use.